websanco/liferay-learn/docs/courses/latest/en/7.2/liferay-dxp-7.2-technical-users/back-end-developer/managing-osgi-bundles/opt-exercise-3-use-the-felix-web-console-to-locate-mvcrendercommand-components-for-blogs-portlet.md

 order: 3
 ---

-<h2 class="exercise">Optional Exercise</h2>

-## Use the Felix Web Console to Locate MVCRender Command Components for the Blogs Portlet
+# Use the Felix Web Console to Locate MVCRender Command Components for the Blogs Portlet

 <div class="ahead">
 <h4>Exercise Goals</h4>